ethan-c-houghton/ethan-c-houghton/README.md

   <h1 align="center">Howdy!</h1>
 </p>

 👋 I'm Ethan, a passionate Linux engineer working at Nclose, a leading cybersecurity company in South Africa.
-I'm 21 years old and on a mission to climb up the ranks by learning fast, completing certifications, and making an impact in the tech world.
+I'm 21 years old and on a mission to climb up the ranks and provide value to others by learning, completing certifications, and ultimately making an impact in the tech world.

 ### About Me
 - 🧠 Strength: I can focus for long periods, which aids me in tackling complex technical problems.